 But Jesus realized their evil intentions and said, “Hypocrites!
 Why are you testing me?
 (Matthew 22:18 NET)

-Dokimazo (dŏk-im-ad’-zō) – testing someone or something for the purpose of approving it.
-The word further implies that the trial itself was made in the expectation and hope of victory!
+Dokimazo (dŏk-im-ad’-zō) – testing someone or something to approve it.
+The word further implies that the trial was made in the expectation and hope of victory!
 This word is used for testing by God, but never of Satan.

 Scriptural examples of dokimazo:

 Another said, ‘I have bought five yoke of oxen, and I am going out to examine them.
 Please excuse me.’
 (Luke 14:19 NET)

 but just as we have been approved by God to be entrusted with the gospel, so we declare it, not to please people but God, who examines our hearts.
 (1 Thessalonians 2:4 NET)

 each builder’s work will be plainly seen, for the Day will make it clear, because it will be revealed by fire.
 And the fire will test what kind of work each has done.
 (1 Corinthians 3:13 NET)

 A person should examine himself first, and in this way let him eat the bread and drink of the cup.
 (1 Corinthians 11:28 NET)

 Such trials show the proven character of your faith, which is much more valuable than gold – gold that is tested by fire, even though it is passing away – and will bring praise and glory and honor when Jesus Christ is revealed.
 (1 Peter 1:7 NET)

 A scriptural example of peirazo and dokimazo in the same verse: